17th - 25th April 2018

-After a sunrise shoot in day 9, the participants who are leaving will be driven back to El Calafate for their flight home.
-The hiking annex participants will start the hike to Torres Base Camp, from where we will continue to the Annex' first destination: the Torres Del Paine viewpoint.
+After a sunrise shoot in day 9, the participants who are leaving will be driven back to El Calafate (please note you may arrive late in the afternoon or even in the evening).
+The hiking annex participants will start the hike to Torres Base Camp.

-Total Price: US$5690 per person in double room for participants registering by May 31st, 2016.
+Total Price: US$6290 per person in double room for participants registering by May 31st, 2017.

 Single Room supplement: $1190

 Physical Difficulty: Beginner / Intermediate.
-There won't be any difficult climbing, but there will be hikes of up to 1 hour to get to certain locations, and a hike of 9km with 400m of elevation gain (3-4 hours in relaxed pace) to get to Laguna Torre.
-Your gear can be carried for you during this hike if you so choose (extra cost applies), so it shouldn't be difficult for people with good mobility.
-There will be two nights of camping in the wild in tents and without running water.
+There won't be any difficult climbing, but there will be hikes of up to 1 hour to get to certain locations, and a relatively easy hike of 9km with 400m of elevation gain (3-4 hours in a relaxed pace) to get to Laguna Torre.
+Your gear can be carried for you during this hike if you so choose (at extra cost), so it really shouldn't be difficult for people with good mobility (I've had people of over 70 years of age do it).
+There will be two nights of camping in the wild in tents, but the camp is excellent and has running water and even a toilet.
 Weather conditions in Patagonia can be unpredictable, and you should be prepared to withstand temperatures as low as -5 degrees centigrade (at night), in addition to strong winds, but conditions are usually on the calm side this time of year.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in landscape and wildlife photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.